fbpx

 If you want to sell your car but haven't finished paying off your loan, these are the steps you can take:

-• Speak with your lender: before you begin the process of selling your car, reach out to your lender to discuss your situation.
-This will help you determine whether you’ll have to pay off the loan in full before selling the car or if you’re able to have the buyer pay your lender instead.
+• Speak with your lender: discussing the situation with your lender will help you determine whether you’ll have to pay off the loan in full before selling the car or if you’re able to have the buyer pay your lender instead.
 They’ll provide you with a payout figure, which is the amount required to pay off your debt, inclusive of interest and potential fees.

 • Assess the car's value: research the current market value of your car.
 You can use online platforms, car valuation tools or seek guidance from professionals.
 Understanding your car's worth will help you set a reasonable selling price which takes the outstanding finance into account and helps ensure you receive a fair deal.

-• Communicate with the buyer: it’s essential to be transparent with potential buyers about the outstanding finance.
+• Communicate with the buyer: it’s essential to be transparent with potential buyers about the loan.
 Inform them of the situation and what your intention is with the remaining debt, bearing in mind they’ll be able to check if your car is under finance.

-• Complete the sale: once you have a buyer and the agreed-upon payment, work with them to arrange the sale.
-This will involve either you having already paid this amount out to the lender or arranging for the seller to transfer the funds to them directly.
+• Complete the sale: once you have a buyer and the agreed payment, work with them to arrange the sale.
+This will involve either you paying this amount out to the lender or arranging for the seller to transfer the funds to them directly.

 • Transfer ownership of the car: after the outstanding finance is settled, you can proceed with transferring ownership to the buyer.
 You’ll need to complete a Notice of Disposal form and any other required documentation through the relevant state or territory authority.
 This ensures the change of ownership is properly recorded.